-School of Art & Design Summer Workshops
+School of Art and Design Summer Workshops

-Please continue to check the list of Summer offerings as we intend to increase the number and variety of courses delivered online.
+Please continue to check the list of summer offerings as we intend to increase the number and variety of courses delivered online.

 Our glass facilities currently have a two thousand pound capacity continuous melt furnace for clear glass, a 1200 pound capacity furnace for colored glass, three large glory holes and twenty annealing ovens, all computer controlled.